 Sales and Marketing

 TCA caters to professional truck drivers and travelers who rely on gas stations and convenience stores while on the road.
 Customers include trucking fleets and their drivers, independent truck drivers, and motorists.
-The company’s advertising costs were $22.7 million in 2013, $20.5 million in 2012, and $18.8 million in 2011.

 The company is building its cross-country network of travel centers through acquisitions (by opportunistically buying up smaller competitors) and by opening new locations.